The Hartle-Hawking-Israel state on stationary black hole spacetimes: Introduction

 We prove in this paper the following theorem. \begin{theoreme} Let $(M, \rg, V)$ be a globally hyperbolic spacetime with a stationary bifurcate Killing horizon and a wedge reflection.
-Let $P= -\Box_{g}+V$ a Klein-Gordon operator invariant under the Killing vector field $V$ and the wedge reflection $R$.
-Assume moreover that conditions (H) in Subsect. \ref{sec10.23} are satisfied.
+Let $P= -\Box_{\rg}+V$ be a Klein-Gordon operator invariant under the Killing vector field $V$ and the wedge reflection $R$.
+Assume moreover that the Cauchy surface $\Sigma$ containing $\cB$ can be chosen so that conditions {\rm (H1)---(H4)} in Subsects. \ref{sec10.1}, \ref{sec10.22}, \ref{sec10.23} are satisfied.